trisfaizal/Marketing-Site/src/_drafts/jekyll-themes-with-github.md

 ![](/images/blog/jekyll-themes-with-github/screen-shot-2019-06-27-at-9-56-42-am.png){: width="1998" height="646"}

-You will be prompted to set the relevant permissions the token has access to.
-Once the token has been generated, note it and keep it private.
+Set the relevant permissions which the token will have access to.
+Once the token has generated, note it and keep it private.
 Keys are not recoverable once they're lost.

 To use a private theme the repository URL specified in the site's Gemfile needs to include the token: